blueimp/geckodriver/README.md

 services:
   geckodriver:
     image: blueimp/geckodriver
-    # Start the container with an init process:
-    init: true
     # Mount the /tmp partition as tmpfs:
     tmpfs: /tmp
     # Set the size of the /dev/shm partition: